Festivus Feats of Strength

 - Thumb Wrestling.
 Some Festivus celebrations have adopted thumb wrestling as a suitable and safe feat of strength.
 The addition of tiny wrestling masks to your thumb makes it even more zany.

 - Games.
-A Horsehoes or Darts tournament might be great, or rousing game of Twister might be just the thing to get people going.
+A Horseshoes or Darts tournament might be great, or rousing game of Twister or Pictionary might be just the thing to get people going.

 - Two words...
 Beer Pong!

 - Have a staring contest.
 Kind of boring but totally no stress and no contact.

 - Tickle fight is a good alternative.
 You tickle each other until one person submits.
 This is a good alternative for a party with a lot of singles.
 If there are small children at the gathering then you could send them to tickle the "head of the household" until he/she submits, then give the kids a treat for their efforts.

 - Leg Wrestling.
 This is usually a no stress physical activity.
 Make sure you have a large enough space available!

 - There is an obscure sport called Finger Jousting.
 It might be the perfect thing for an obscure holiday?